1and1/checkmk-java-client/README.md

 ## Documentation

-The REST API documentation can be browsed on [Javadoc.io](https://javadoc.io/doc/com.oneandone/checkmk-java-client).
+The Java API documentation can be browsed on [Javadoc.io](https://javadoc.io/doc/com.oneandone/checkmk-java-client).

+The REST API documentation can be browsed in your local Checkmk installation.

+## Version numbers

+Version numbers are composed by two parts:

+1. First two segments: The generator script version.
+2. Last segments: The Checkmk API version specification.

+Example: Version `1.0.2.1.0.17` contains of the parts `1.0` being the generator script version, and `2.1.0.17` referencing to the Checkmk API `2.1.0p17`.

 ## License